leechristie/advent-of-code-2023/logbook/day08.md

 ### 3. JavaScript

-This was the first puzzle I added a JavaScript solution to, so I spent a while trying to set up my envirnment and Node.
+This was the first puzzle I added a JavaScript solution to, so I spent a while trying to set up my environment and Node.
 I haven't used JavaScript in a very long time so my solution may be a little ugly.

-Structure of the solution is the same as the others but the parsing code looks different and I didn't use cusotm objects, just `Map` and `Set`.
+Structure of the solution is the same as the others but the parsing code looks different and I didn't use custom objects, just `Map` and `Set`.